awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.BlueGreenDeployments.md

 + RDS for Oracle
 + RDS for PostgreSQL

-The Blue/Green Deployments feature is available in all AWS Regions except for the Asia Pacific \(Melbourne\) Region\.
+The Blue/Green Deployments feature is available in all AWS Regions\.